What’s the first thing that comes to mind when we talk about wrinkle reduction and younger-looking skin?

 The problem is:

-So, how can we restore collagen in the face?
+So, how can we restore collagen in our facial skin?

 Plastic surgery is expensive, Botox is not only poison voluntarily injected in your body but often results in the infamous “Oscar freeze”, and all those skincare products, creams, and serums hardly do anything to your collagen-starving face.